 Our future success is significantly dependent on our ability to continually develop new SAAS Businesses and other business initiatives that meet evolving market demands.
-We have dedicated and will continue to dedicate significant resources and efforts to developing new SAAS Businesses and targeted marketing.
+We have dedicated and will continue to dedicate significant resources and efforts to developing new SAAS Businesses.
 We have a team of product developers within our research and development team who identify the potential market demand and lead the development of new services and solutions and the enhancement of existing ones.
-We seek to develop more innovative developer services, in line with the development of mobile internet and Internet of Things (IoT) to meet the evolving demand of app developers and customers.
-Furthermore, we have expanded from our original focus on targeted marketing to SAAS Businesses, such as market intelligence, financial risk management and location-based intelligence.
-We will continue to enrich and expand our existing solutions to better serve existing customers and attract new customers, and also seek to expand our SAAS Businesses and other business initiatives to exploit mobile big data opportunities in new industry verticals and sub-verticals.
+We seek to develop more innovative developer services, in line with the development of mobile internet and Internet of Things (IoT), to meet the evolving demand of app developers and customers.
+We focus on our SAAS Businesses, including market intelligence and financial risk management.
+We will continue to enrich and expand our existing solutions to better serve existing customers and attract new customers, and also seek to expand our SAAS Businesses and other business initiatives.

-Our ability to broaden and deepen our data pool and enhance our AI and machine learning technology
+Our ability to broaden and deepen our data pool and enhance our Al and machine learning technology

-We generated revenue primarily from our SAAS Businesses and targeted marketing and we have shifted our focus to SAAS Businesses since 2021.
-Our ability to expand and improve our existing and develop new ones depends on the size and depth of our data pool as well as the technology we use to process the data and derive actionable insights from it.
+We generated revenue primarily from our SAAS Businesses.
+Our ability to expand and improve our existing products and develop new ones depends on the size and depth of our data pool, as well as the technology we use to process the data and derive actionable insights from it.
 It is thus critical for us to both enrich our data pool and enhance our AI and machine learning capabilities to extract deeper insights from the data.
 We intend to achieve the former by continuing to offer best-in-class developer services and attract more app developers to use our services in their apps, and the latter by refining our algorithms and improving our predictive capabilities.
 To that end, we will continue to invest in our technology and infrastructure to deliver highly reliable and scalable developer services and provide a broader range of developer services.
 We will also continue to invest in talent by recruiting, retaining and training AI specialists and data scientists to widen our technology advantage.
-The enhancement of our research and development capabilities enables us to develop new SAAS Businesses and optimize our solution offerings, there, thereby allowing us to obtain more favorable pricing terms for our SAAS Businesses.
+The enhancement of our research and development capabilities enables us to develop new SAAS Businesses and optimize our solution offerings, thereby allowing us to obtain more favorable pricing terms for our SAAS Businesses.

-Our ability to further improve our margins
+Our ability to improve our margins

-Our results of operations are directly affected by our ability to improve our margins.
-Our business has grown substantially while at the same time improving our cost efficiency.
-Our gross margin was mainly affected by the mix of our SAAS Businesses and targeted marketing, where SAAS Businesses have a relatively higher profit margin and targeted marketing has a lower one.
-We strategically winded down our targeted marketing business to focus on SAAS Businesses that have a higher profit margin in 2020, and have been only operating our SAAS Businesses since the beginning of 2021.
-Our ability to increase our gross margin depends on our ability to improve the margin of SAAS Businesses and expand our vertical applications and other business initiatives.
-Moreover, our ability to achieve profitability is dependent on our ability to further improve our operational efficiency and reduce the total operating expenses as a percentage of our revenues.
+Our results of operations are directly affected by our ability to improve our margins, which depends on our ability to improve the margin of SAAS Businesses and expand our vertical applications and other business initiatives.
+Moreover, our ability to achieve profitability is dependent on our ability to improve our operational efficiency by reducing the total operating expenses as a percentage of our revenues.

 Our developer services are strategically modularized to maximize efficiency and cohesiveness of operations, and our centralized data processing platform has been designed and built to power our growth as we scale to meet demands from our expanding customer base and allow for quick and cost-effective product development.
-As our business grows, we expect to continue to leverage the scalability of our business model, improve the efficiency and utilization of our personnel, and thus enjoy higher operating leverage.
+We expect to continue to leverage the scalability of our business model, improve the efficiency and utilization of our personnel.
 In addition, our ability to lower our operating expenses as a percentage of revenues also depends on our ability to improve sales efficiency.
-We have sold our targeted marketing solutions and currently sell our SAAS Businesses through our direct sales force, which focuses on expanding our customer base and increasing the spending by existing customers, seeking to capture follow-on and cross-selling opportunities.
-We will also utilize the insights we gain from data analytics and mining to guide our own sales and marketing efforts as well as our product development activities to improve our margins.
+We currently sell our SAAS Businesses through our direct sales force, which focuses on expanding our customer base and increasing the spending by existing customers.
+We will also utilize the insights we gain from data analytics and mining to guide our own sales and marketing efforts and our product development activities to improve our margins.